-Every year in the first week of January, I grumble about the fact that my gym is going to be filled with “resolution-ers” for the next 2-4 weeks – the machines will be taken, and the parking lot will be overflowing.
-I always get annoyed at the influx because the reason that people make resolutions is because they are discontent about something in their life and want to change it.
+Every year in the first week of January, I grumble that my gym will be filled with “resolution-ers” for the next 2-4 weeks – the machines will be taken, and the parking lot will be overflowing.
+I always get annoyed at the influx because people make resolutions because they are discontent about something in their life and want to change it.
 That, in itself, is a super awesome thing, and I highly encourage always bettering yourself.
-But, after a few weeks, a majority of us toss out those promises we made and go back to the old way of life, forgetting about what we committed to do and end up spending the rest of the 11 months complaining about whatever is was we wanted to change.
+But, after a few weeks, most of us toss out those promises we made and go back to the old way of life, forgetting about what we committed to do and end up spending the rest of the 11 months complaining about whatever it was we wanted to change.
 (I used to be very guilty of this myself until I decided to resolve to not resolve to do anything differently on January 1st).

-I do however try to live up to a theme for the year.
-2012 was my year of adventures –saying yes to things I wouldn’t normally say yes to.
+However, I try to live up to a theme for the year.
+2012 was my year of adventures –saying yes to things I wouldn’t usually say yes to.
 2013 will be the year of my business adventures.
-In addition to saying yes to life adventures, I will be seeking new opportunities to grow in my career by saying yes to things outside my comfort zone.
-And as always my life goal is to always be growing and learning about myself (and sharing it with you here on the blog and who knows, maybe elsewhere…)
+In addition to saying yes to life adventures, I will seek new opportunities to grow in my career by saying yes to things outside my comfort zone.
+And as always, my life goal is always to be growing and learning about myself (and sharing it with you here on the blog and, who knows, maybe elsewhere…)

-Wishing everyone a wonderful 2013.
+Wishing everyone an excellent 2013.
 I’m excited to see what comes next…